 This section serves the results of the study followed by a discussion.
 The data analysis is based on the sentence of the unit's task and decides the philosophy types.
 The sentences in the text are analyzed to understand the instruction.
-The materials provided in the textbooks are wellstructured, starting from the introduction, the tasks, and the reflection.
+The materials provided in the textbooks are well-structured, starting from the introduction, the tasks, and the reflection.
 The materials are divided into thirteen units.
 Each unit contains a pronunciation center, interlude, brainteasers, essential grammar, writing activity, and level up.

 The materials given reflect on learning in the classroom, starting from 'Hello, Everyone' until the last material, 'You Should Get Some Rest.'
-It also relates from one skill to another, such as writing, speaking, listening, and readig.
+It also relates from one skill to another, such as writing, speaking, listening, and reading.
 The materials given are related to real-life that can build their character and skills in the 21st century, such as critical thinking, problem-solving, collaboration, communication, creativity, and innovation.
-The students are guided to work independently and in a team to enhance their communication based on the text, discuss with the partner or group, and present the results verbally and verbally.
+The students are guided to work independently and in a team to enhance their communication and collaboration skills.
+The students are guided through analyzing the particular situation based on the text, discuss with the partner or group, and present the results verbally and verbally.
 The students are free to select the topics discussed with their friends.
-The students are free to define what to do, such as making a dialog or role play, and presentation, or other activity related to the topic.
+The students are free to define what to do, such as making a dialog or role play, presentation, or other activity related to the topic.
 The students individually are guided to find the main idea related to the moral values that have been provided in the texts.
-The students are guided to reflect on what has been in the learning process, so teachers help them engage with the problematic materials.
+The students individually are guided to develop their idea related to a particular topic's values.
+Finally, the students are guided to reflect on what has been in the learning process, so teachers help them engage with the problematic materials.

-Based on the results of the analysis above, it is essential to find the task that reflects on the philosophical foundation.
+Based on the analysis results above, it is essential to find the task that reflects on the philosophical foundation.
 Therefore, the example of a task that relates to the philosophical foundations is provided and discussed as follows:

-Units Task Instruction Sentence 2 15 Write a congratulation letter on one of the following situations a.
-Your friend gave a good performance b.
-Your friend got a job a week ago c.
-Your friend won a Karate championship and got a gold national medal
+Units Task Instruction Sentence

+2 15 Write a congratulation letter on one of the following situations

+a.
+Your friend gave a good performance

+b.
+Your friend got a job a week ago

+c.
+Your friend won a Karate championship and got a gold

+national medal

-Figure 1 The example task that reflects on philosophy of Existentialism
+Figure 1 The example task that reflects on the philosophy of Existentialism